Pujara, Rahane, Pandya get demoted in BCCI central contracts | Sports-Games

 Deepti, Rajeshwari promoted among women ============================= In the women's Central contracts, Deepti Sharma and Rajeshwari Gayakwad joined Harmanpreet Kaur, Smriti Mandhana and Poonam Yadav who were already in group A which has an annual retainership fee of Rs 50 lakh.

 Mithali Raj and Jhulan Goswami remain in group B (Rs 30 lakh).
-Jemimah Rodrigues has been demoted from Group B to C (Rs 10 lakh).
+The trio of Jemimah Rodrigues, Shikha Pandey and Punam Raut who couldn't make it to the ODI World Cup squad, was demoted from Group B to C (Rs 10 lakh).

 Venues finalised for South Africa series ========================== The BCCI also ratified five venues for the five-match T20 series against South Africa.
 The matches will be held in Cuttack, Visakhapatnam, Delhi, Rajkot and Chennai.
 The series will be played in June after IPL.